Best CRM Software Providers 2019 - Reviews, Pricing & Features

 - Help Desk Software – Software that helps companies provide support by creating tickets that can be assigned to agents who engage with customers through email, web chat, social media, or telephone.

 Nimble is a CRM software that works directly with Office 365 and G Suite inbox.
-Prices range from $12 to $25/user/month.
+Pricing is at $25/month.
 View Profile

 Pipedrive is a cloud-based CRM software that simplifies sales processes and contact management.
 Prices range from $15 to $59/month.
 View Profile